 These extras are great for whipping up quesadillas and sandwiches.
 You can also use leftovers to make salads or different wraps that the kids can enjoy as their lunch.
 Also, don’t forget the kids’ drinks.
 Remember to pack their water, juice, yogurt or milk the night before.

 6. Put everything within reach

-There are things that kids can’t live the house without.
+There are things that kids can’t leave the house without.
 These include backpacks, shoes, and jackets.
 Imagine running late and having no idea where your child’s backpack is?
 Or have no idea where one of her shoes is?
-Even just thinking about it makes me anxious.
+Even just thinking about it makes me nervous.

 So to avoid this from happening, ensure that everything is placed at a particular place.
 Create one spot for everyone’s backpacks, jackets, and shoes.
 When you place things at the same place, everyone knows exactly where their stuff is and this makes it hard for things to get lost.
 Plus it makes everything run smoothly.